AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 #### The slot

 Something special to web components is the `<slot>` element.
 This small, but powerful element is a key part of inserting content into the scope of the web component from exterior HTML without a special prop.
 In short, anything can be placed into the `<slot>` of a component.
 String text, additional HTML elements, additional custom elements.
-A powerful feature of the `<slot>` is also the ability to pass shadow DOM JavaScript functionality from one component to the next. x
+A powerful feature of the `<slot>` is also the ability to pass shadow DOM JavaScript functionality from one component to the next.

 It is also important to understand how the `<slot>` element provides [performance and SEO](https://auro.alaskaair.com/support/slots) support.

 ### this

-Remember that any references to variables or functions within the scope of the `render()` method be sure to reference `this` or you will get a runtime error with your component.
+Remember when referencing variables or functions within the scope of the `render()` method be sure to reference `this` or you will get a runtime error with your component.

 ### Custom element definition